Write a simple Matrix bot in Scheme (or any other language) - Part 2

 }

-The plain text content is always required for clients not capable of
+The plain text content is always required for clients not capable of showing

-leads to in that case format
+leads to in that

-formatted_body
+and formatted_body

 not being inserted, in case we don’t need